maxgroll/movie-portal/README.md

       - "Berlin1!"

 6. To access the admin area go to: "localhost/movie_portal-main/admin".
-    - For testing purposes User: "admin", Password: "admin".
+    - For testing purposes
+      - User: "admin"
+      - Password: "admin"

 7. extra testdata for the Admin to upload are in "movie-portal-main/test/testdaten/json".
 These can be uploaded from within the admin area for test purposes.